Visualize Logs Alongside Metrics: Complete Observability Into Redis Performance

 Conclusion

 Ship logs alongside metrics and you’ll fix performance regressions with speed and confidence.
-Instead of jumping between tools or manually inspecting your server logs, you can correlate a spike in metrics with the exact log line that makes sense, all in a single dashboard.
+Instead of jumping between tools or manually inspecting your server logs, you can correlate a spike in metrics with the relevant log line, all in a single dashboard.

 You might also like other posts...